Boussinesq (1842–1929) developed equations that can be used to determine the stress at any point P at a depth z, caused by a surface point load.

 where,

-r = the horizontal distance between an arbitrary point P below the surface and the vertical axis through the point load Q.
+r = the horizontal distance between the point P (below the surface) and the vertical axis through the point load Q.

-z = the vertical depth of the point P from the surface.
+z = the vertical depth of point P below the surface.

 Disclaimer